 I tell ya…when it comes to the husband/wife working-combos in pop-culture I still think it’s largely examples like Tom Cruise & Nicole Kidman working together…which was brilliant to some, terrible for others.
 Or even worse, something like Madonna and Guy Ritchie which was much more unanimously panned in the court of public opinion…think of their movie together for a moment.
 Can’t remember it?
 You’re one of the lucky ones then.
 Or perhaps a more modern-day example would be like, the downright unbearable cheesiness that comes along with the merging of Blake Shelton & Gwen Stefani’s worlds.
 The point is…there are numerous examples of where it doesn’t seem to work 100% – but what if it did?
 What if there was a truly equal balance between the two parts and when it comes to the art itself, that’s always priority number one?
 I can’t imagine anything better personally than being able to work with my wife in an artistic capacity – but chances are, even if that were somehow possible, we’d fall right into that cheesy/awkward combo that husband/wife teams are notorious for…it’s just not in the cards for us.
 As much as I might like to imagine a world where it IS a possibility for everyone out there…deep down inside, I know that’s just not the case; the couple that can pull off being in a relationship and creating art together…is a rare commodity out there, truly…and DN1XX is one of’em.

 Meet the husband/wife team of Dico & Nixx, who found a way to beat the odds and create art & music that works, without the cheese-factor.
 And while I’ll admit, my first experience came via video while checking out their single “Not Alone,” giving it a seriously trippy & exciting visual boost in the interest department, making it even EASIER to love this duo…it was still clear pretty much right from the drop that Dico & Nixx were able to unlock that rare combination of the married couple that can really get it RIGHT when it came to the music as well.
 You’ve got Dico handling the Electro-based music essentially, and Nixx is the stunning voice you’ll hear on the mic – together as DN1XX they discover that incredible balance of power that allows each of them multiple moments in the spotlight to stand-out individually as the stars they are, while also proving that when combined, they’re a genuine force to be reckoned with.
-Plus, I’m not even remotely kidding – the video for “Not Alone” perfectly complements this entire vibe onscreen – this is badass electro-art right here is what this is…check it out for yourself below!
+Plus, I’m not even remotely kidding – the video for “Not Alone” perfectly complements this entire vibe onscreen – this is badass electro-art right here is what this is.